mpv-player/mpv/README.md

 - libx264/libmp3lame/libfdk-aac if you want to use encoding (have to be explicitly enabled when compiling FFmpeg)
 - Libav also works, but some features will not work.
 (See section below.)
+- FFmpeg/Libav git for Windows/D3D11 and Cuda decoding.

 Most of the above libraries are available in suitable versions on normal Linux distributions.
 However, FFmpeg is an exception (distro versions may be